a year of change: 2021

 I also started working as a software developer full-time this year.
 I left my job at a small computer shop at the start of the pandemic for a remote IT position, but that didn't last long; that was followed by a difficult phase doing web development with a startup that wouldn't pay me (there was a loophole in the contract that I should have known would be abused).
 But then I contracted with Siroonian Technologies starting part-time in August 2020 and then moved to a full-time contract position at the beginning of 2021.
 It's been quite a ride and I'm glad to be working with a company that gives me the flexibility I need to take care of my family and live on the other side of the country.
 I've learned a lot and taken on a lot of responsibility -- I'm effectively the primary maintainer and contributor of our flagship product now -- and I'm stoked to see what next year has in store for more challenges and growth at Siroonian.

 Work aside, I also have worked on a number of my own projects this year. ryudo has seen a lot of maturation and is now suitable as a daily driver.
-I redid this website with a new backend using eureka (thanks to Devine for providing the basis for a wonderful static site generator in C!) and started a digital garden.
+I redid this website with a new backend using eureka (thanks to Devine for providing the basis for a wonderful static site generator in C!) and started a digital garden (this site).
 And I built xrxs from the ground up in 3 months, a 9p-powered game server that uses the Varvara VM as its client/front-end.
 I also contributed to a couple other open source projects like zeit and bismuth.
 Unrelated to programming, I was able to finally finish a mix I'd been planning and putting together for almost 2 years!

 On the personal side of things, I have been exercising and rollerblading more the past few months, and hope to keep that up; I joined the Fediverse and the Merveilles webring this year, and have met so many inspiring people through these mediums; I started journalling again; We moved out of the northeast, which we wanted to do pretty much as soon as we got there; I visited my friends and family in California in May/June, seeing them in person for the first time in almost 2 years (and just a few days ago another good friend from California who I haven't seen in years stopped by during a road trip); And we adopted my mom's cat, which has been very enriching and sweet.